Scooby-Doo Spooky Coaster

 Scooby-Doo Spooky Coaster is an enclosed steel wild mouse roller coaster located at Warner Bros.
 Movie World on the Gold Coast, Australia.
 It is based on the 2002 live action film Scooby-Doo, which was filmed at the studio adjacent to the park at the same time the ride was being constructed.
 In 2018 the ride underwent a significant theming overhaul and reopened in December under the name Scooby-Doo Spooky Coaster: Next Generation with a new ride storyline, new theming (still based on the 2002 film) and new special effects.
-It closed for refurbishment in January 2023 and is set to reopen in December 2025.
+It closed for refurbishment in January 2023 and it reopened on 14 December 2025.

 History

 On 3 June 1991, Warner Bros.
 Movie World opened to the public with Warner Bros.
 Classics & Great Gremlins Adventure as one of its original attractions.
 In late 2001, Warner Bros.
 Movie World decided that they would be closing the attraction to make way for a new attraction set to open in 2002.
 On 17 June 2002, the Scooby-Doo Spooky Coaster opened to the public.
 Scooby-Doo Spooky Coaster is one of the park's first attractions still standing today.
 In 2002 when the ride was initially released, it utilised the space it had for an interesting ride experience.
 In 2018, Warner Bros.
 Movie World closed the attraction for several months.
 The ride re-opened in late 2018, now advertised as Scooby-Doo Spooky Coaster: Next Generation.